yinso/dbconnect/README.md

 DBConnect is a simple database interface for NodeJS.

-By default DBConnect comes with MongoDB interface.
+By default DBConnect comes with MongoDB and Postgresql interface.

 # Installation